0xBcamp/Whynot/README.md

    - The HashCorp Vault securely stores private keys authenticated by the Moon-API, ensuring robust cryptographic security.

 ## Why it Matters

+**Target Audience:**
+- Team leads and organizers
+- Participants seeking an engaging and rewarding meeting experience.

 **Impact on Target Audience:**
 - **Enhanced Engagement:**
   Participants feel recognized and rewarded in real-time.